-The cost of reports and verification services vary widely.
-In general, you will need to contact the provider directly to get pricing information.
-In most cases, pricing will be either a subscription model (with monthly or annual charges) or fixed pricing.
+The cost of reports and verification services varies widely.
+You will need to contact the provider directly to get pricing information.
+Usually, pricing will be either a subscription model (with monthly or annual charges) or fixed pricing.
 Some companies offer a “pay per report” option as well.
 Be sure to understand the cost and fees involved before purchasing.
-If you are working with a private eye, get a quote up front for all fees.
+If you are working with a private eye, get a quote upfront for all fees.

 Retired Service Providers

 - KnowX – The KnowX.com portal retired on July 31, 2017.